Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Conclusion

-We have considered inference from irregular spatial data; the extension to irregular spatio-temporal data using spatio-temporal GNNs \citep[Sec.~VII]{Wu_2021_GNN_review} is the subject of future work.
-GNNs also extend naturally to multivariate spatial processes \citep{Gneiting_2010_multivariate_Matern, Apanasovich_2012_multivariate_Matern, Genton_2015_multivariate_geostatistics, Genton_2015_multivariate_maxstable_processes}, although the often complicated parameter constraints in these settings require careful consideration.
-We have focused on point estimation; GNNs, however, would also be useful for approximating the full posterior distribution, for instance by incorporating them as a module in a normalising flow \citep{Radev_2022_BayesFlow} or a generative adversarial network \citep[GAN;][]{Pacchiardi_2022_GANs_scoring_rules}, or by using them to automatically learn relevant summary statistics in approximate Bayesian computation \citep[ABC; see, e.g.,][]{Jiang_2017, Chen_2021_NN-approximate_sufficient_statistics_for_implicit_models}.
-GNNs may also prove useful in recent neural approaches to approximating the likelihood function \citep{Walchessen_2023_neural_likelihood_surfaces}.
-It is also straightforward to combine GNNs with the censoring framework of \citet{Richards_2023_censoring}, in order to perform neural Bayes estimation from censored data collected over arbitrary spatial locations.
-Finally, GNNs may prove useful in non-spatial applications; for example, exponential random graph models \citep[ERGMs;][]{Robins_2007_ERGMs, Lusher_2013_ERGMs} used in network analysis have a normalising constant that prevents straightforward evaluation of the likelihood function, and would therefore likely benefit from the proposed likelihood-free inference framework.
+The extension to irregular spatio-temporal data using spatio-temporal GNNs \citep[Sec.~VII]{Wu_2021_GNN_review} is the subject of future work.
+GNNs also extend naturally to multivariate spatial processes \citep{Gneiting_2010_multivariate_Matern, Genton_2015_multivariate_geostatistics, Genton_2015_multivariate_maxstable_processes}, although the often complicated parameter constraints in these settings require careful consideration.
+Our architecture is tailored to isotropic spatial dependence models; more general architectures \citep[e.g.,][]{Danel_2020_spatial_GNN} may be needed for other models, for example those exhibiting strong nonstationarity or anisotropy.
+We have focused on point estimation; GNNs, however, would also be useful for approximating the likelihood function or the full posterior distribution of spatial-model parameters, for instance by incorporating them as a module in a normalising flow \citep[e.g.,][]{Radev_2022_BayesFlow}, as was done in the context of agent-based modelling by \cite{Dyer_2022_GNN}.
+Alternatively, GNNs could be used to automatically learn relevant summary statistics for use in approximate Bayesian computation \citep[ABC; see, e.g.,][]{Jiang_2017, Chen_2021_NN-approximate_sufficient_statistics_for_implicit_models}, which can also be used for amortised inference \citep{Mestdagh_2019_prepaid_ABC}.
+It is also straightforward to combine GNNs with the censoring framework of \citet{Richards_2023_censoring}, in order to perform inference from censored data collected over arbitrary spatial locations.
+GNNs may also prove useful in non-spatial applications; for example, exponential random graph models \citep[ERGMs;][]{Robins_2007_ERGMs, Lusher_2013_ERGMs} used in network analysis have a normalising constant that prevents straightforward evaluation of the likelihood function, and would therefore benefit from the proposed likelihood-free methodology.
+Future research will compare risk-minimisation approaches (e.g., neural Bayes estimation) to conventional sampling-based likelihood-free methods (e.g., ABC), particularly with respect to the number of model simulations required to make accurate inferences in the tails.
+Finally, GNNs could complement existing likelihood-based approaches, for example by providing good initial estimates for maximum-likelihood estimation, and such a ``semi-amortised'' approach \citep{Hjelm_2016} could lead to reduced run-times of classical optimisation-based estimation algorithms.